Strategies and Options

 Ask for what you need: Communication is key.
 No one will know what you need if you don’t ask for it.
 If you need modifications to your workspace, ask for them.
 If fatigue is an issue, find out if flex time is a possibility.

-Successful Strategies for Working with RA
+Successful Strategies for Working

 Set yourself up for success in the workplace with these strategies:

 Ergonomics: Create an ergonomically friendly workspace to minimize stress on your joints.
 Ergonomics help support your body in a neutral posture.
 Ideally, you want to create a workspace that allows you to have your feet flat on the floor (or on a small riser), your thighs parallel to the ground, your hands and forearms neutral (or angled slightly downward), and your eyes straight ahead.
 Some ergonomic adjustments might include:

 - An adjustable chair with low back support (or a strategically placed pillow)